moliver28/research-handbook/content/job-families/engineering/development/management/_index.md

 #### Requirements

-- Technical credibility:
 - Professional experience as an engineer in at least one primary language or framework of the organization, or a closely related language or framework.
 - Ability to discuss architectural concepts and systems design, and to broker technical decisions at a high-level between individual contributors.
 - Experience across the devops lifecycle, with deep understanding of at least one area.
 - An understanding of multiple delivery and distribution strategies, including an ability to maintain velocity within GitLab's dual cadence of continuous deployment and a monthly release cycle.
 - Ability to communicate technical concepts to non-technical stakeholders.
-- Management credibility: Past experience (3 to 5 years) as an engineering manager
+- Past experience (3 to 5 years) as an engineering manager.
+- Proven track record of execution that demonstrates an understanding of the software development lifecycle.
 - Ability to understand, communicate and improve the quality of multiple teams
 - Demonstrate longevity at, at least, one recent job
 - Ability to be successful managing at a remote-only company